Academic Policies & Standards

 Academic Year

 The academic year consists of three semesters: fall, spring, and summer.
 Fall and spring semesters are each made up of 15 weeks of class work and one week for final exams.
-The summer semester is 14 weeks in length; most classes are offered in one of two seven-week blocks.
-The time in classes is adjusted to equal the class time of fall and spring semesters, but there is no final exam period during summer.
+The summer semester is 14 weeks in length; most classes are offered in one of two condensed seven-week blocks and there is no final exam period during summer.

 Course Administration